What’s new in GraphAware Hume 2.10: Commenting, data distribution, a new documentation portal and much more!

 With Comments, it is possible to add text, images, and links to nodes and relationships in the canvas.
 Comments can be added to single entities, such as one node, or several, such as a path that contains several nodes and relationships.
 It is also possible to comment on a complete Visualisation or Snapshot.
 Comments can be shared and discussed: If shared with others, Comments and replies enable a team to collaborate on explorations and analysis.

-With this capability, Hume enables users to collect information on exploration or analysis in one central location instead of having it spread out over several tools.
+With this capability, GraphAware Hume enables users to collect information on exploration or analysis in one central location instead of having it spread out over several tools.
 Furthermore, users do not need to work individually but can collaborate with others.

 This video shows how a comment is added to a path in the Snapshot, and how another user who has accessed this Snapshot after sharing can comment on it.